ankitpanchal534/wasserstoff-frontend-task/README.md

    ## Approach

    I approached this project by closely following the design provided in Figma.
-I utilized Tailwind CSS for styling to ensure that the colors, typography, and layout matched the design as closely as possible.
-Additionally, I implemented all user interactions and animations to replicate the Figma design.
-The code is well-structured, readable, and commented to enhance maintainability and readability.
+I utilized Tailwind CSS for styling.
+Approaching the assignment felt like building a project step by step.
+I kicked things off by creating the project using npx create-next-app.
+Once the foundation was set, I started with the background card, then moved on to crafting the sidebar card.
+Next up was implementing the slider cards, where I added a neat auto-scroll feature for better user experience.
+As the structure took shape, I dove into styling with CSS, tweaking elements to enhance visual appeal.
+Then came the exciting part—making the buttons functional for events and collections, ensuring seamless navigation.
+To add more depth, I crafted event and collection cards, giving them a distinct look.
+Finally, I put the finishing touches with some CSS finesse, making sure everything looked polished and cohesive.
+Each step brought me closer to the final result, and with every completed task, I felt a sense of progress and accomplishment.

 ## Contributing